SynapseProject/synapse.docs/docs/handlers/fileutil/mungefile.md

 # Overview
-The ModifyFileHandler allows you to modify the contents of a file.
+The MungeFileHandler allows you to modify the contents of a file.
 The table below shows the destinations currently supported by the handler along with the expected format of files / directories in the plan.

 |Destination|File Format|Directory Format
 |-----------|-----------|----------------